 Since 2020, all eight LIXIL fittings plants, including the plants in Hemer, Lahr, Porta Westfalica (all Germany), Albergaria (Portugal) and Klaeng (Thailand), as well as in Jiangmen (China), Danang (Vietnam) and Monterrey (Mexico), as well as the German logistics centres are CO2 neutral.
 In 2021, the European outbound logistics achieved CO2 neutrality.
 All fittings plants and German distribution centres switched to green energy.
 The priority is to avoid and reduce CO2 emissions, whereby only those emissions that cannot yet be avoided are to be offset.

-Since October 2020 all eight LIXIL fittings plants are now CO2-neutral(3).
-The plants in China, Vietnam and Mexico joined the other fittings plants in Hemer, Lahr, Porta Westfalica (all Germany), Albergaria (Portugal) and Klaeng (Thailand) which already achieved CO2-neutral(4) production in April 2020.
-All production sites and the logistics centres for the GROHE brand in Germany have already been operated with green electricity since July 2019.
-The sanitary manufacturer will offset so far unavoidable CO2 emissions through two compensation projects: a hydroelectric power station in India and a borehole maintenance project in Malawi.
-Both are based on extremely stringent criteria, such as the Gold Standard, developed under the aegis of the WWF: Here, in addition, activities also contribute to sustainable, ecological and social development in the project environment.
+So far unavoidable CO2 emissions are offsetted through three compensation projects: two hydroelectric power stations, one in India and one in Vietnam, and a borehole maintenance project in Malawi.
+All are based on extremely stringent criteria, such as the Gold Standard, developed under the aegis of the WWF: Here, in addition, activities also contribute to sustainable, ecological and social development in the project environment.
+To reduce the carbon footprint year by year, defined KPIs are to follow.